Looking for a soulmate? Good news! ... You're already with that person!

-She said, "Wow!
-If I could make someone unavailable love me it would be like having my Dad back!"
+She said, "Wow.
+If I could make someone unavailable love me it'd be like having my Dad back."
 This is a dramatic example, but as a therapist I see people who make the same kinds of choices.
 Diane picked a very difficult scenario.

-If she fully understood his sensitivity toward being told what to buy she could support him in making decisions, encouraging him to make his feelings known and come to careful decisions.
+If she fully understood his sensitivity toward being told what to buy, she could support him in making decisions, encouraging him to recognize his feelings, and come to careful decisions.
 She could grow in empathy for Dan and he could grow in making wise decisions.
-They would feel like soul mates.
+They would feel like soulmates.

-You will know it is sensitive if s/he is angry or silent in response to a put-down, or denial, or being late, or whatever.
-Ask if s/he ever felt the same way as a young person.
-Make it a point to comfort and provide support rather than react in the same way that made her or him uneasy in the past.
+You will know it's sensitive if he or she is angry or silent in response to a put-down, denial, being late, or whatever.
+Ask if he or she ever felt the same way as a young person.
+Make it a point to comfort and provide support, rather than reacting in the same way that made them uneasy in the past.

-You could say, "Soul mates are made."
+You could say, "Soulmates are made."
 They do not appear magically across a crowded room.
-Look for ways to make your mate a soul mate, and become one yourself.
+Look for ways to make your mate a soulmate, and become one yourself.

 To learn more about your relationship, check out "Fishing by Moonlight, the Art of Enhancing Intimate Relationship."
 If you are interested in teaching a course inspired by the book, see www.betterrelationshipcourse.com.